 For information on our faculty and research projects available in the MBB program, please visit our areas of research page.
 For information on requirements for completion of the Ph.D. degree in the MBB program, please see the Graduate Program in Molecular Biology and Biochemistry Student Handbook.
 The handbook lists suggested courses, preliminary exam requirements, thesis exam requirements and other details about the program.
+For an overview of major Ph.D. program degree requirements and forms to be completed for each step, please see the Milestones Made Easy page.
 For more information on life away from the lab, please visit the Beyond the Lab page.

 For any other questions about our graduate program, please feel free to contact:

 Wendy Mok, Ph.D.

 Associate Director, Molecular Biology and Biochemistry Graduate Program